huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-ready-to-change-your-mind-completely-at-any-given-time.md

 > _“The first principle is that you must not fool yourself—and you are the easiest person to fool.” — Richard P. Feynman_

 > _“We are all born ignorant, but one must work hard to remain stupid.” — Benjamin Franklin_ [^2] [^3]

 ---

+The only bad view is the one you're stuck in.

+---